ml-jku/hopfield-layers/index.md

 more precise, the
 difference is a factor of $$10^4$$ to $$10^5$$.
 This is indicated in the sketch, where $$\textbf{Y}^T$$ has more columns than rows.

-So far we have discussed two use cases of the Hopfield layer:
-(i) the default setting where the **input consists of stored patterns and state patterns** and (ii) the Hopfield pooling, where **a prototype pattern** is learned, which means that the vector $$\boldsymbol{Q}$$ is learned.
-For immune repertoire classification we have another use case.
-Now the **inputs** for the Hopfield layer are partly **obtained via neural networks**.

-The three ingredients of the attention mechanism of **DeepRC** are:

-- the output of the sequence-embedding neural network $$\boldsymbol{Y}^T$$ directly acts as values $$\boldsymbol{V}$$,
-- a second neural network, e.g. a [self-normalizing neural network (SNN)][klambauer-paper], shares its first layers with the sequence-embedding neural network and outputs the keys $$\boldsymbol{K}$$, i.e. the stored patterns, and
-- similar to the Hopfield pooling operation, the query vector $$\boldsymbol{Q}$$ is learned and represents the variable binding sub-sequence we are looking for.

-This results in a complex attention mechanism that is able to deal with the large number of instances, while keeping the complexity of the input to the output network low.
+The complex SNN-based attention mechanism reduces this large number of instances, while keeping the complexity of the input to the output neural network low.

+The pseudo-code for the [Hopfield layer][github-repo] used in DeepRC is:

 {% highlight python %}
 Y = EmbeddingNN(I)  # e.g. 1D-CNN